 The pigments can be mixed freely with each other.

+Colour samples are available from our retailers.
 Alternatively, the product can be tinted in any ratio with Stand Oil Paint -half rich-.

 We would like to point out that the color tones cannot always be displayed correctly by different monitors and their settings.
 The same applies to self-produced prints of these colours.
 In order to get a better or true-to-original impression of our colours, we recommend the purchase of our colour cards with original coats or our printed, free flyers.